UBC-MOAD/ccar-modeling-docs/code-notes/QuickStart/ocean.rst

 FORTRAN compiler on ocean cluster is `G95`_.

-The directory of netCDF library in `ocean` is:
+The directory of netCDF library in :kbd:`ocean`  is:

 .. code-block:: bash